SysAdminDoc/DICOM-PACS-Migrator/README.md

 ## What It Does

 Copies DICOM images from a local folder (or legacy PACS export) to a destination PACS server via standard DICOM C-STORE.
-Handles the real-world problems that simple C-STORE scripts can't — compressed syntax rejection, patient ID conflicts, dead associations, PACS backpressure, and transfers measured in hundreds of thousands of files across clinical hours.
+Handles the real-world problems that simple C-STORE scripts can't, compressed syntax rejection, patient ID conflicts, dead associations, PACS backpressure, and transfers measured in hundreds of thousands of files across clinical hours.

 ### What It Does NOT Do